ElkeJohannes/Recipe-to-grow/README.md

 - All images taken from the sites where the recipes came from

 ### **<ins>Acknowledgements</ins>**
+- Credit to CI for the user authentication and baasic querie structure (doubt I really have to specify this, but just to be sure)
 - Info taken from: [Flask documentation website](https://flask.palletsprojects.com/en/2.0.x/patterns/fileuploads/) on how to do file uploads.
 - [This stack overflow question](https://stackoverflow.com/questions/47083403/extracting-input-from-all-input-boxes-into-a-list-using-flask) on how to handle multiple input boxes into an array.